Let's consider some specific examples of free modules.

 The free module on a singleton set

 Now let's consider a singleton set .
-By our construction, the module consists of all -multiples with .
+By our construction, in terms of formal sums the module consists of all formal -multiples with .
 We therefore have a set bijection , which you can quickly verify is actually an -module isomorphism.
-We could have already predicted this, since we've seen that as an -module (at least for commutative rings ), and the universal property for is that we have a natural set bijection
+Thus, , exactly as we predicted.

 Summary